-It has to be underlined that, this deliverable is an initial version of the plan that will be updated in M18, M36 and M48.
-Therefore, the action framed in this plan is a dynamic one, which requires a continuous supervision carried out by the Dissemination and Exploitation Work package leaders.
+It must be underlined that, this deliverable is based on the first release of D8.2 (M6), that has been updated to cover the activities carried out during the first 18 months of the project.
+This deliverable will also be updated in M36 and M48.
+Therefore, the action framed in this plan is a dynamic one, which requires a continuous supervision carried out by the Dissemination and Exploitation Work package leader.